ucsb-cs156/w24/lab/team00.md

 * The `<p>` (paragraph) content describing the town.
 This doesn't have to be long; a couple of sentences is fine.
 * The `<p>` (paragraph) element showing who added the page.
 You can just use your first name and last initial here.

 Make this change, and then make sure the application still loads by doing `npm start`.
-You won't be able to see your content yet, but you should still run `npm start` to make sure you didn't break anything; if there is a syntax error, you'll find out when you run `npm start`.
+You won't be able to see your content yet--that happens in the next step after we add a route to your new page).
+However, you should still run `npm start` to make sure you didn't break anything; if there is a syntax error, you'll find out when you run `npm start`.

 If all goes well, make a commit for adding this file.
 That might look like this (but with your initials instead of xy).
 Also note that you are pushing to your branch, not `main`: